Physics-Informed PointNets for Modeling Electromagnetic Scattering from All-Dielectric Metasurfaces with Inclined Nanopillars: Conclusion

 \hyperref[fig:raytune_norm_factor]{Fig.~\ref{fig:raytune_norm_factor}} shows the near-field $\mathrm{MAPE}$ distribution over all testing domains when the input coordinates and wavelength are scaled by different constants.

 The best results are achieved with a scaling factor around 21 (note the non-uniform $x$-axis).
-Using this, the input $x$-coordinates get scaled to around $\pm$35, and the $z$-coordinates are scaled to around $\pm$18.
-This is still an order of magnitude larger than the output of the network (real and imaginary parts of the electric field); that output is on a scale of around $\pm$1.1 for the two- and three-dimensional $SiO_2$ datasets, and -3.7 to 2.3 for the $TiO_2$-on-$SiO_2$ dataset.
-The $x$- and $z$-coordinates are an order of magnitude larger than the permittivity, which ranges from 1.0 to 2.1 for the $SiO_2$ datasets and 1.0 to 6.4 for the $TiO_2$-on-$SiO_2$ dataset.
+Using this, the input $x$-coordinates get scaled to around [-35, 35], and the $z$-coordinates are scaled to around [-18, 18].
+This is still an order of magnitude larger than the output of the network (real and imaginary parts of the electric field); that output is on a scale of around [-1.1, 1.1] for Case I/II, and within the range [-3.7, 2.3] for Case III dataset.
+The $x$- and $z$-coordinates are an order of magnitude larger than the permittivity, which is in a range of [1.0, 2.1] for Case I/II and [1.0, 6.4] for Case III.